geofileops.join_by_location#

 • area_inters_column_name (str, optional) – column name of the intersect area.
 If None no area column is added.
 Defaults to None.

-• input1_layer (str, optional) – input layer name.
-Optional if the file only contains one layer.
+• input1_layer (str, optional) – 1st input layer name.
+If None, input1_path should contain only one layer.
 Defaults to None.

 • input1_columns (List[str], optional) – list of columns to retain.
 If None, all standard columns are retained.
 In addition to standard columns, it is also possible to specify “fid”, a unique index available in all input files.
 Note that the “fid” will be aliased even if input1_columns_prefix is “”, eg. to “fid_1”.
 Defaults to None.